silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/10_Email/index.md

 # Email

-Creating and sending email in SilverStripe is done through the [api:Email] and [api:Mailer] classes.
+Creating and sending email in SilverStripe is done through the [api:SilverStripe\Control\Email\Email] and [api:SilverStripe\Control\Email\Mailer] classes.
 This document covers how to create an `Email` instance, customise it with a HTML template, then send it through a custom `Mailer`.

 ## Configuration